Kenil1311/Clinic/replit.md

-✓ Updated breadcrumb design to match user's preferred style with home icon and simple arrow separators (July 16, 2025) ✓ Updated dropdown menu hover state to make icons white when hovering over dropdown items (July 16, 2025) ✓ Updated "Book a Demo" button to use red border and red text on all feature pages (July 16, 2025)
+✓ Updated breadcrumb design to match user's preferred style with home icon and simple arrow separators (July 16, 2025) ✓ Updated dropdown menu hover state to make icons white when hovering over dropdown items (July 16, 2025) ✓ Updated "Book a Demo" button to use red border and red text on all feature pages (July 16, 2025) ✓ Updated footer social media icons to use accent blue color instead of red across all pages (July 16, 2025)

 ## User Preferences